-The Required checkbox will force users to completely fill out the Address field.
-If checked, the form will not submit or the user will not be able to go on to the next page if it’s a multi-page form.
+The Required option will force users to completely fill out the Address field.
+If selected, the form will not submit or the user will not be able to go on to the next page if it’s a multi-page form.

 You can help your users fill out the form by adding either placeholder text or default values.
 Placeholders can be used as an example to show users what information needs to be entered in the field.
 Default values can be used to automatically fill in a field for a user.

-If your form doesn’t require sub-fields like Address Line 2, you can hide these extra sub-fields by selecting the checkbox beside each field in the form builder.
+If your form doesn’t require sub-fields like Address Line 2, you can hide these extra sub-fields by changing the Show toggle switch to Hide for each field in the form builder.

 Next, would you like to customize the rest of your form fields?
 Be sure to check out our tutorial on customizing form field options for details and lots of examples.